StrahinjaMedic/rock-paper-scissors-game/README.md

 # Rock Paper Scissors Game

-made a simple Rock Paper Scissord Game with ES6 and webpack
+Made a simple Rock Paper Scissord Game with ES6 and webpack

 How to install:
 ```